 Allowing staff to bring their dogs to work also offers a significant advantage for employers.
 Implementing a pet-friendly policy is considered a big employee perk and can even sway a sought-after prospective employee to choose one job position over another.

-Although there are quite a few perks attributed to taking your pet to work, there are some disadvantages.
-They can create a distraction for you and other employees and cause trouble with employees who do not like pets, are allergic to pets or don’t want them in the workplace.
+Although many perks are attributed to taking your pet to work, there are some disadvantages.
+They can create a distraction for you and other employees and cause trouble with employees who do not like pets, are allergic to pets, or don’t want them in the workplace.
 But most importantly, a widely ignored issue with taking your dog to work is the potential for danger, as we will detail next.

 Why Bringing Your Dog to Work Can Be Dangerous